Nausea & Gut Disorders

 https://www.ncbi.nlm.nih.gov/pubmed/19690824

-2008: In mice, targeting the ECS shows protection against colitis
+2008: Targeting the ECS shows protection against colitis in mice

 Targeting endocannabinoid degradation protects against experimental colitis in mice: involvement of CB1 and CB2 receptors